phanirithvij2000/system/README.md

 main system configuration including dotfiles, will recreate repo with private dotfiles removed and then make it public

 ## TODO
+- [ ] mingetty/tty only specilization to act as a server
+    - Ideally can be used if I learn to work without a mouse
+    - Full nvim
+- [ ] Nixvim - neovim
 - [ ] home-manager services
 - [ ] devenv services
     - per project